traffic-refinery/traffic-refinery.github.io/profiling.md

 1. Profiling from live traffic: in this setting the system captures traffic from a network interface and collects statistics for a configurable time interval.
-2. Profiling using offline traffic traces: in this setting profiling runs over recorded traffic traces, which enables fine-grained inspection of specific traffic events (e.g., a single video streaming session) as well as repeatability and reproducibility of results.
+2. Profiling using offline traffic traces: in this setting profiling runs over recorded traffic traces (e.g., pcaps), which enables fine-grained inspection of specific traffic events (e.g., a single video streaming session) as well as repeatability and reproducibility of results.

-To select the sets of user-defined features to profile, the profiling tool takes as input the same system configuration file used for executing the system.
+To select the sets of user-defined features to profile, the profiling tool takes as input the same system configuration file used when running the system normally.
 Upon execution, the system creates a dedicated measurement pipeline that collects statistics over time.

 ## State costs
 We aim to collect the amount of in-use memory over time for each feature class independently.
 To achieve this, we use Go's `pprof` profiling tool.
 Using this tool, the system can output at a desired instant a snapshot of the entire in-use memory of the system.
-We extract from this snapshot the amount of memory that has been allocated by each service class at the end of each iteration of the collection cycle, i.e., the time the aggregation and storage module gathers the data from the cache, which corresponds to peak memory usage for each interval.
+We extract from this snapshot the amount of memory that has been allocated by each service class at the end of each collection cycle, i.e., the time the aggregation and storage module gathers the data from the cache, which corresponds to peak memory usage for each interval.

 ## Processing costs
 To evaluate the CPU usage for each feature class, we monitor the amount of time